-Ryba po grecku is a traditional Polish Christmas dish… that has nothing to do with Greece, except its name!
-Indeed, it is unknown where the name of this dish comes from because there is not a such dish in Greek cuisine… the ingredients used in the recipe are not even related to Greek food!
-The only fact is that Greeks eat a lot of fish and it’s often served with stewed vegetables.
-So maybe the name comes from that… or maybe not.
+Ryba po grecku is a traditional Christmas dish in Poland, that has pretty much nothing to do with Greece, except its name!
+Indeed, it’s unknown where the name of the dish comes from because there is not a such equivalent in Greek cuisine… the ingredients used in the recipe are not even related to Greek food!
+The only sure thing is that Greeks eat a lot of fish and it’s often served with stewed vegetables.
+So maybe the name comes from there… or not.

 Ryba po grecku combines a lightly fried white fish with the flavours of sweet root vegetables and spices.
 It’s a simple combination of affordable ingredients which creates a dish much greater than the sum of its parts!
-It is usually served cold in family Christmas Eve dinner table, along with eleven other vegetarian dishes (vegetables or fish)!
+It is usually served cold on family Christmas Eve dinner tables, along with eleven other vegetarian dishes (vegetables or fish)!

 Yields: around 5 servings